 - A Siren Platform installation, such as the “c10”>Siren Community Edition.
 If you’re trying out Siren Platform for the first time, we recommend that you download the “no data no security” package.

 - Download Neo4j Driver and install the driver on the Elasticsearch node, by placing it in the ‘elasticsearch/config/jdbc-drivers‘ directory.
 Note: Make sure you have ‘node.attr.connector.jdbc: true‘ in the config/elasticsearch.yml file of that node.

 In this example, we will detect review fraud by using the following schema:

-- Navigate to Management tab and click on Datasources.
+- Configure the datasource by navigating to Management tab and clicking on Datasources.

 - In the New Datasource Type dropdown, click JDBC.

 - Specify the details for the Neo4j as the datasource, then click Save.

 - Now go to the Data Reflections tab and click Reflection Jobs and add a new job.

 - Select Neo4j as the datasource; you will now see an option to use the Neo4j Importer.